pintergreg/ccs24/barriers.md

 revealjs-url: "assets/reveal.js-5.1.0/"
 ---

-# motivation

-::: {.r-stretch}
+::: {.r-fit-text}
 all roads lead to Rome
 :::

 ::: notes
-- If we take that literately and kinda reverse it, we get that the roads lead where the romans wanted to go.
+- if we take that literately and kinda reverse it, we get that the roads lead where the romans wanted to go
-- My point is, roads are built to connect places.
+- my point is, roads are built to connect places
 :::

 ## motivation